chadhunter/veganhybridathlete.com/README.md

 $ npm run gulp
 ```

-Now you can edit `/assets/css/` files, which will be compiled to `/assets/built/` automatically.
+Now you can edit `/assets/css/` files which will be compiled to `/assets/built/` automatically.
+To update fonts, change both the `global.css` and `screen.css` files.

 ## Copyright & License